aleenamad/Cooking_react/README.md

 ## Description:
 A cooking blog built by React.js and using Firebase as a backend!
 The user can add/edit recipes by making an ingredients list and have step by step directions.
 Recipes can also be deleted if they aren't used as much as the other recipes.

+## Additions for the Final Project:
+* Functional update to complete CRUD
+* Add a comment section
+* Log in with google auth

 ## WireFrame:
 ![img](./Images/CookinWire.png)
 <br>